Azure-Samples/active-directory-error-docs/invalid_client.md

 ### invalid_client
-This error gets called whenever there is a problem validating credentials of some sort.
+This error occurs when there is a problem validating an application’s credentials.

 **Possible causes**
 * The authorization code presented is invalid or was issued to a different tenant